The Inverse Eigenvalue Problem for Linear Trees: Sufficiency of the LSP

-We now appeal to the following lemma, which reduces the difficulty of checking the nonsingularity of the Jacobian in the case that the underlying graph of $A$ is a tree. \begin{lem}\cite{Johnson4} Let T be a tree and $F=(f_k)$, $f_k(A) = \text{det} (A[S_k]-\lambda_kI)$, a vector of $r$ determinant conditions, with $S_k \subseteq \{1,2,\ldots,n\}$ an index subset and $\lambda_k$ a real number, $k=1,\ldots,r$.
+We now appeal to the following lemma, which reduces the difficulty of checking the nonsingularity of the Jacobian when the underlying graph of $A$ is a tree. \begin{lem}\cite{Johnson4} Let T be a tree of order $n$ and $F=(f_k)$, $f_k(A) = \det (A[S_k]-\lambda_kI)$ a vector of $r\leq n$ determinant conditions, with $S_k \subseteq \{1,2,\ldots,n\}$ a given index subset and $\lambda_k$ a real number, $k=1,\ldots,r$.
 Assume $r$ implicit entries have been identified.
 Suppose that a real symmetric matrix $A^{(0)}$, whose graph is a subgraph of $T$, is the direct sum of irreducible matrices $A^{(0)}_1,\ldots,A^{(0)}_p$.
-Let $J(A^{(0)})$ be the Jacobian matrix of $F$ with respect to the implicit entries evaluated at $A^{(0)},$ and suppose \begin{enumerate} \item every off-diagonal implicit entry in $A^{(0)}$ has a nonzero value; \item for each $k=1,\ldots,r$, $f_k(A^{(0)}_l)=0$ for exactly one $l\in \{1,2,\ldots,p\}$; \item for each $l=1,\ldots,p$, the columns of $J(A^{(0)})$ associated with the implicit entries of $A^{(0)}_l$ are lienarly independent. \end{enumerate} Then $J(A^{(0)})$ is nonsingular. \end{lem} The Jacobian reduces to a block diagonal form so we can merely check the nonsingularity of each component's Jacobian instead.
+Let $J(A^{(0)})$ be the Jacobian matrix of $F$ with respect to the implicit entries evaluated at $A^{(0)},$ and suppose \begin{enumerate} \item every off-diagonal implicit entry in $A^{(0)}$ has a nonzero value; \item for each $k=1,\ldots,r$, $f_k(A^{(0)}_l)=0$ for exactly one $l\in \{1,2,\ldots,p\}$; \item for each $l=1,\ldots,p$, the columns of $J(A^{(0)})$ associated with the implicit entries of $A^{(0)}_l$ are linearly independent. \end{enumerate} Then $J(A^{(0)})$ is nonsingular. \end{lem} The Jacobian reduces to a block diagonal form, so that we can merely check the nonsingularity of each component's Jacobian instead.
 We therefore only need to examine the case of a single generalized star.
-We can use the previous lemma to ``chain together" multiple generalized stars into a linear tree, hence proving the sufficiency of the LSP conditions.
+We can use the previous lemma to ``chain together'' multiple generalized stars into a linear tree, hence proving the sufficiency of the LSP conditions.
 Lemma \ref{lem10}, though extremely technical, ensures that we can select enough implicit entries to create a nonsingular Jacobian.